March 25, 2020

 HTML5 presents a paradigm shift for both the developers and the end-users.
 Some of the advantages it provides for the end-users are:

 Cheat sheets can be a great help if you are starting to learn a new language.
-In this HTML vs HTML5 article, we’ve provided the sheet that includes the most commonly used HTML and HTML5 tags.
+In this HTML vs HTML5 article, we’ve provided the sheet that includes the most commonly used HTML and new HTML5 tags.

 In this HTML vs HTML5 article, we’ve learned the key features that distinguish HTML5 with its predecessor.